 If you try my recipe for Homemade Butterscotch Sauce, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 1/4 tsp kosher salt, plus more to taste

 - Melt butter in a sauce pan on medium heat.

 - Add brown sugar and whisk to mix it into the butter.
 Then add the cream and bring the sauce to a boil whisking until the sauce is smooth.

 - Keep the sauce at a light boil for 5 minutes, whisking occasionally, reducing the heat on the burner if needed.

 - Remove the pan from the heat.
 Add the salt and vanilla.
 Taste and add more of either if you want to pump up the flavor a bit more.

-- Let the sauce cool to room temperature.
-Store in a sealed container in the refrigerator for up to 2 weeks.
+- Storage: Store in a sealed container in the refrigerator for up to 2 weeks.
 When chilled, the sauce is pretty solid so warm it back up in saucepan on medium heat for a few minutes if you need it to be pourable.

 First published October 2015.
 Rewritten, expanded, and rephotographed.